outrunnl/dbcollect/README.md

 If installed from ZIP file:

+- Make sure the directory in which you unzip is readable for all users.
-Go to the top directory and run
+- Go to the top directory and run
 `./dbcollect`

 When complete, a ZIP file will be created in the /tmp directory.
 This file contains the database overview and, by default, the last 7 days of AWR or Statspack reports.
 All temp files will be either cleaned up or moved into the ZIP archive.